 The most common problem related to the parathyroid glands is a condition called primary hyperparathyroidism.
 Many patients are first diagnosed with primary hyperparathyroidism when routine blood tests show abnormally high levels of calcium in the bloodstream.
-The diagnosis is confirmed when subsequent testing shows a high level of PTH, a hormone secreted by the parathyroid glands, in their blood.
+The diagnosis is confirmed when subsequent testing shows a high level of parathyroid hormone (PTH) in their blood.

-Primary hyperparathyroidism can lead to a number of medical issues and symptoms including kidney stones, bone pain, osteoporosis (loss of bone mass), and mood disorders.
+Primary hyperparathyroidism can lead to a number of medical issues and symptoms, including:

 Some surgeons measure PTH levels during surgery as a means to confirm the success of surgery instantaneously.
-The Division of Thyroid and Parathyroid Surgery at Mass.
-Eye and Ear is committed to excellence in the surgical management of parathyroid disease, and our surgical team was one of the first in Boston to implement intraoperative PTH monitoring in our cases.
+Our surgical team was one of the first in Boston to implement intraoperative PTH monitoring in our cases.

 Parathyroid surgery is generally performed though a small incision in the front of the neck, with an excellent cosmetic result.
-Some patients stay overnight, and some are discharged on the same day as surgery.
-Recovery is fairly quick, with most patients transitioning back to work and returning to their normal routines in x amount of days.
-Routine with a week.
+Some patients stay overnight and some are discharged on the same day as surgery.
+Recovery is fairly quick, with most patients transitioning back to work and returning to their normal routines within a week.